yetanotherco/aligned_layer/docs/operator_guides/1_operator_FAQ.md

 ./operator/build/aligned-operator --version
 ```

-You have to be in the `aligned-layer` directory to run this command.
+You have to be in the root `aligned-layer` directory to run this command.

 This will show the version of the operator you have built in your filesystem.